devopsdays/devopsdays-web/content/events/2024-seattle/sponsor-info.md

 **Sponsors are responsible for any charges from using this third party vendor.
 Please follow their instructions carefully to make sure there are no issues.**

 #### Drayage
-Aliance Expo is providing drayage for this event, please contact the organizers via email to connect you with them.
+Alliance Expo is providing drayage for this event, please contact the organizers via email to connect you with them.
  <!-- Email <a href='mailto:sdugger@fernexpo.com?subject=2022 DevOpsDays Seattle'>FernExpo</a> for further information and pricing. -->

 For outbound shipping only, there is a FedEx Office location across the street from the venue.
 Unlike some FedEx locations, this location does **not** offer a hold for pickup service so you should not send any incoming shipments there.